 Legal Professions Scholars are academically strong students interested in pursuing a career in legal education.
-Students spend two years working with dedicated faculty mentors learning about the law alongside a community of peers from various majors across campus with similar interests.
+Elon students in their first and second years work with dedicated faculty mentors learning about the law alongside a community of peers from various majors across campus with similar interests.
 Critical thinking, problem-solving and professionalism are emphasized.

 In the first year, students participate in engaging experiences with attorneys and other legal professionals.
 Fifteen first-year students will: